The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Hubble residual scatter and the underlying SALT3-NIR model

-In summary, we find that \texttt{SNANA} takes a given intrinsic luminosity from the user-defined distribution but then not only (i) injects a luminosity offset given the sample's true $\alpha$ parameter and each SN's true $x_1$ value but also (ii) injects a luminosity offset given the integration of the SALT model surface for $M_1$ for a given bandpass multiplied by the SN's true $x_1$ value.
+Even further, we find that \texttt{SNANA} takes a given intrinsic luminosity from the user-defined distribution but then not only (i) injects a luminosity offset given the sample's true $\alpha$ parameter and each SN's true $x_1$ value but also (ii) injects a luminosity offset given the integration of the SALT model surface for $M_1$ for a given bandpass multiplied by the SN's true $x_1$ value.
 This is a problem, for example, when fitting for $H$-band with simulations, where the $x_1$ parameter is ill-constrained (see fig.~7 of \citet{Pierel22}), and so accounting for this luminosity offset injected into the simulated intrinsic luminosity is near impossible.
+Given the current framework for NIR simulations with \texttt{SNANA} and the SALT framework, it is assumed that the $x_1$ parameter can be well-constrained, but this is difficult with NIR data alone.

 To avoid this issue for this work, we simulate the optical and NIR bands with two separate $\alpha$ values --- in the optical at $0.15$ and in the NIR at $0$.
 This requires two separate simulated samples that must be combined afterwards, and should be considered a temporary solution.